SaiAmrutha/netflix-gpt/README.md

 - created gpt slice and reused movieList component to make movie suggestions container
 - Memoization
 - Added .env and added it to gitignore
-- Trying to make the website responsive
+- Made the website responsive

 # BUG FIXES